Shreyas-Hegde10/1MD3-Assignment-1-Test-Cases/README.md

 # 1MD3 Assignment 1 - Test Cases

 This repository contains **Pytest test cases** for all five functions in the **1MD3 Assignment #1**.
 These tests are designed to help students validate their implementations and ensure their code works correctly under various scenarios.
+This repo is a work in progress so please let me know if I've made any mistakes or not.

 ---